gcpjedi/google-k8s-workshop-v2/modules/13-secure-container-images.md

     fbccfc8b25fe  1.0.0  2018-11-26T12:29:40  CRITICAL=5,HIGH=35,LOW=21,MEDIUM=184
     ```

-    This example shows vulnerability summary for the image `sample-k8s-app` in the project `project-altoros-workshop`.
+    This example shows the vulnerability summary for the image `sample-k8s-app` in the project `project-altoros-workshop`.
 Modify the request to show data on the image in your own repository.

     > Note: To get a vulnerabilities list, we need to talk to the API directly.
-There is no subcommands for the `gcloud` tool yet.
+There is no subcommands for the `gcloud` tool yet

 1. Get an authentication token.
 You will put it into each request so Google Cloud can authenticate it and grant the same rights your user has.